cpfaff/mspm/README.md

     - https://itunes.apple.com/us/app/xcode/id497799835?mt=12
     - http://www.tug.org/mactex/downloading.html

+* Linux
+    - Well that highly depends on your Linux-Distribution.
+Check out the Wiki of your distribution or ask google.

 The package can be installed from GitHub using the `devtools` package.
-It also requires a modified version of the checkpoint package to be installed.
+It also requires a modified version of the checkpoint package to be installed which is is more adjustable in its behavior.
 Just follow the instructions below.

 ```r
 install.packages("devtools")